JimTravisGoog/bigquery-reverse-geolocation/README.md

  </tr>
 </table>

-  1. First clone this repository to a local folder on your laptop or on a GCE instance
+1.First clone this repository to a local folder on your laptop or on a GCE instance
-  2. Next you need to get hold of the example data .
+2.Next you need to get hold of the example data .
 We are using  data from the [Sandiego freeway public dataset](http://catalog.data.gov/dataset/intelligent-transportation-systems-research-data-exchange-san-diego-freeway-data-daily) .
 Register and you can freely download some example datasets or you can download a smaller subset  as indicated here